scipy-conference/scipy_proceedings/papers/randy_paffenroth/00_paffenroth.rst

-As one final note, one tactic that was quite successful was to encourage the students to check their hand coded results against those provided any black box routine they are able to find.
+As one final note, one tactic that was quite successful was to encourage the students to check their hand coded results against those provided by any black box routine they are able to use.
 It was quite useful for the students in debugging their own implementations and understanding of the mathematical concepts.
 It was quite empowering for the students when their answers would exactly match those of the